girly-ya/Cybersecurity-Lab-pfSense-Wazuh-Honeypot/setup/wazuh-manager-setup.md

 This guide documents the steps I followed to install and configure the Wazuh Manager on Kali Linux using the official quickstart script (no Docker used).

 ---
+## What is a Wazuh Manager?

+The Wazuh Manager is the central server that receives, analyzes, and correlates security data sent by multiple Wazuh Agents.
+It provides:

+- Collection and aggregation of logs and alerts
+- Real-time threat detection and analysis
+- Integration with dashboards for visualization
+- Management of agent registration and communication
+- Automated responses to security events

+---

 ## System Requirements